Monday night, David Mellor received “Educator of the Year”

-He was awarded the Honorary State Degree in 2003 and the Honorary American FFA Degree for his work at the FFA state and national level.
-In 2010, the Saline ag science program was awarded the Educational Excellence Award by the Michigan Association of School Boards.
+Dave was awarded the Honorary State Degree in 2003 and the Honorary American FFA Degree for his work at the FFA state and national level.
+In 2010, the Saline Ag Science program was awarded the Educational Excellence Award by the Michigan Association of School Boards.
 In 2017 the MSU College of Agriculture and Natural Resources presented Dave with the Agriscience Teacher of the Year award, recognizing him for his work in his community, region and state in promoting the National FFA Organization’s vision.
 Dave and his students have been involved with Farm Bureau events, such as: Project RED, the Farm Safety Day, and the Ag-vocacy Breakfast, Ag in the Classroom, and National Ag Week.